shivannis/xandr-docs-public/xandr-docs/articles/monetize/opt-out-of-gambling-ads.md

 If you don't want to permit gambling ads to serve on any of your publishers, follow these steps:

 ### Step 1.
-Navigate to the network Ad Quality Manager
+Navigate to the network ad quality manager

 Open the network Ad Quality Manager by navigating to **Network \>  Ad Quality**.